 My Pop was a good man who not only found humor in my wily ways, he often financed them.

 The Green Beetle was the first speak-easy in Memphis and it hasn't changed much since it's official opening in 1939.
 Frank's Liquor was actually a liquor store in those days.

 Back in the 70's, in a previous life, I rented the home of the original proprietor, the Infamous "Big" Frank Liberto.
 Not the one connected with the MLK assassination, but the Frank Liberto rumored to be Memphis' foremost bootlegger.
 He was a legend and still alive when I rented his estate, we spoke on the phone, but I never met him.

 Wow...
 Have I dug up some memories or what?
-Seems my fingers just couldn't stop reminiscing, but I'll stop now, though I could go on for hours.
+Seems my mind and my fingers just couldn't stop reminiscing, but I'll stop now, though I could go on for hours.

-It's been beat up... but never beat down.
+The old town's been beat up... but never beat down.

 Once a Memphian, always a Memphian.